SiliconLabs/peripheral_examples/series2/wdog/wdog_led_toggle/readme.txt

 This behavior results in a flicker of LED0 with a period equal to the WDOG timeout period.

+Note: For the EFR32xG27 Radio Board, this example uses LED1 instead of LED0.
+Also, The radio board connects Push Button 0 to LED0 via hardware, so LED0 will be on while Push Button 0 is pressed and off while Push Button 0 is not pressed.

 Note: Writes to clock enable bits are unnecessary and will have no effect on EFR32xG21 devices.

 How To Test:
 1. Build the project and download to the Starter Kit
-2. LED0 should be blinking
+2. LED should be blinking
 3. Press and hold Push Button 0 for a period of 3 seconds
-4. LED0 is now ON and not blinking anymore, which is indicative of a WDOG reset
+4. LED is now ON and not blinking anymore, which is indicative of a WDOG reset

 Peripherals Used: